Shopify/flash-list/documentation/docs/fundamentals/estimated-item-size.md

 ### Impact on scroll

-During very quick scrolls if offsets are changing very quickly `FlashList` might run into situation where it needs to prepare more than one item.
+During very quick scrolls, if offsets are changing very quickly, `FlashList` might run into a situation where it needs to prepare more than one item.
 This is just another version of the same problem.
-If your estimate is too big `FlashList` might think that a small number of items are enough to fill the screen and you might end up seeing blanks.
-This is the primary reason we suggest using a smaller value if you're confused between two of them.
-Drawing a few more items is better than showing blanks.
-With `FlashList` we don't expect blanks unless components are very slow or `estimatedItemSize` are too large.
+If your estimate is too big, `FlashList` might think that a small number of items are enough to fill the screen, and you might see blanks. _This is the primary reason we suggest using a smaller value if you're confused between the two of them._ Drawing a few more items is better than showing blanks.
+With `FlashList`, we don't expect blanks unless components are very slow or `estimatedItemSize` is too large.

 ### Impact of number of items drawn on responsiveness